QMeqGR/dgeom-maxima/README.txt

      ‘g’.
 The ‘ctensor’ package must be loaded and the metric computed for this command to work.

- -- Function: set_ctensor_vars ( )
+ -- Function: set_ctensor_vars ([init,cnvrt])
+     This function takes as argument <init> or <cnvrt>.
+The input and output coordinates and the transformation functions must be defined beforehand for this function to work.
+See the function *note dg_cords::.
+See *note dg_metric:: for a description of the options
-     This command is used to set up the calculation of the Christoffel symbols using the ‘ctensor’ package using the coordinates and transformation functions from the ‘dgeom’ package.
+     <init> and <cnvrt>.
+This command is used to set up the calculation
+     of the Christoffel symbols using the ‘ctensor’ package using the coordinates and transformation functions from the ‘dgeom’ package.
      The Christoffel symbols are the connections in the coordinate frame, as opposed to the frame-field connection coefficients computed using the function ‘dg_ffc’.
-The function ‘set_ctensor_vars’ sets the following ‘ctensor’ variables: ‘cframe_flage:false’, ‘dim’, and calls
+The function ‘set_ctensor_vars’ sets the following ‘ctensor’ variables:
+     ‘cframe_flage:false’, ‘dim’, and calls ‘ct_coordsys()’.
+The
-     ‘ct_coordsys()’.
-The ‘ctensor’ package must be loaded for this command to work.
+     ‘ctensor’ package must be loaded for this command to work.

    Example: Compute the Christoffel symbols for flat space in polar coordinates.